29th government of Turkey

 The 29th government of Turkey (20 February 1965 – 27 October 1965) was a caretaker government in Turkey.
-The prime minister was Suat Hayri Ürgüplü, an independent.
+The prime minister was Suat Hayri Ürgüplü, an Justice Party (AP) member.
 Four parties supported him: Justice Party (AP), New Turkey Party (YTP), Republican Villagers Nation Party (CKMP), and Nation Party (MP).
 (This was the only time Nation Party ever participated in a government).

 The government

 Some of the cabinet members were changed during the lifespan of the cabinet.
 In the list below, the serving period of cabinet members who served only a part of the cabinet's lifespan are shown in the column "Notes".

 Aftermath

 The government resigned after the elections held on 10 October 1965, which the Justice Party won by a landslide.
 The 29th government was succeeded by the government of Süleyman Demirel.